Harmonic mean: Relationship with other means

 The arithmetic mean is often mistakenly used in places calling for the harmonic mean.
-In the speed example below for instance, the arithmetic mean of 40 is incorrect, and too big.
+In the speed example below, for instance, finding the average speed based on equal amounts of distance, the arithmetic mean of 40 is incorrect.
+Since the arithmetic mean is always greater than or equal to the harmonic mean, this necessarily means 40 is larger than the correct answer.